IBM/dse-decision-optimization-utilities/README.md

 5. MapManager.
 For creating map visualizations using Folium.
 6. DeployedDOModel.
 Interfacing from Python to a deployed DO model.

-## Target environments
-To be used within:
-1. Watson Studio Local v1.2.3 (which requires Python 2.7).
-2. ICPd 1.2 or 2.1 (which requires Python 3.6)
-Currently the dse_do_utils is maintained WSLv1.2.3 in Python 2.7. and tested against ICPd with Python 3.6.

 ## Installation
 Recommend to install in the `../packages/python` folder by running the following in a notebook cell: <br>
 Regular install: